molecula/documentation/data-ingestion/cloud/streaming/_posts/2022-04-02-streamingoverview.md

 |primary key fields  |  The primary-key-fields option should be used when the data has no fields that could be used for id-field.
 This option uses one or more fields (any type) and concatenates them to create unique record IDs for your table. | Yes if id field not provided |
 |allow_missing_fields  |  A boolean field that allows one or more of the fields defined in the schema to be missing from the JSON records streamed in.
 If a field is missing and this parameter is true, that field is left null with no bits set.
 If this parameter is False and a field is missing from the JSON records, an error will return and data will not be loaded into your table. | Yes |

-Once a streaming source is configured, data can be streamed to it.
+Once an ingest endpoint is configured, data can be streamed to it.
 Each record should be composed of a JSON blob.
 One or many records can be sent in a single HTTPS request and should have the following syntax:

 ```json
 {